Highway systems by country: Bosnia and Herzegovina

-As for Bosnia and Herzegovina, the Pan-European Corridor Vc Motorway, Budapest–Osijek–Sarajevo–Ploče, is one of the most significant and project of the highest priority; in Bosnia and Herzegovina it coincides with A1 Motorway.
+As for Bosnia and Herzegovina, the Pan-European Corridor Vc Motorway, Budapest–Osijek–Sarajevo–Ploče, is one of the most significant projects; in Bosnia and Herzegovina, it coincides with the A1 Motorway.
 The construction works on the road have already begun, but intensified beginning of the construction will be a key starter of economic and social activities, and will enable Bosnia and Herzegovina to be connected to main the European traffic network, as well as to global European economic and social structure.

 Construction of the motorway, which has a total length of 340 km, will provide connections to neighboring countries and regions, have effects on stabilization and development, improvements in transport conditions and quality of life, improvements in economic competitiveness, launching of new projects and enhancement of private investments nationally and internationally.

 Bulgaria

 The strategic location of the country on the Balkan Peninsula is decisive for the fact that four out of ten land Pan-European corridors run through it, and ten European routes – six A-class and four B-class routes.

 Highways in Bulgaria are dual carriageways, grade separated with controlled-access, designed for high speeds.
 In 2012 legislation amendments defined two types of highways: motorways and expressways.
 The main differences are that motorways have emergency lanes and the maximum allowed speed limit is 140 km/h, while expressways do not and the speed limit is 120 km/h.

-As of December 2018, 800.5 km of motorways are in service, with another 38.2 km being under various stages of construction.
+As of December 2018, 801 km of motorways are in service, with another 38 km being under various stages of construction.
 More than 500 km of motorways are planned.
 Also, several expressways are planned.

 Croatia

-Croatia has 11 highways and 13 expressways.
-The earliest highway in Croatia was built in 1971.
-The word highway is a common Croatian translation of the term autocesta, which describes a toll highway similar to a freeway or an Autobahn.
+Croatia has several highways and expressways.
+The first motorway in Croatia, the Orehovica–Kikovica section near Rijeka, opened in 1971.
+The Croatian term autocesta is generally translated as "motorway" or "highway" and refers to a controlled-access road comparable to an Autobahn.
+Most Croatian motorways are toll roads.
+As of 2023, there were approximately 1341 km of highways in Croatia.